Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

 \subsubsection{Controller Design}

-The control input of CAV $ i $ is calculated according to the communication topology.
+{The control input of CAV $ i $ is calculated according to the communication topology.
 The car-following distance in the virtual platooning is defined as in~\eqref{equ:CarFollowingDistance}.
-Meanwhile, to align the CAVs at the same depth to arrive at the stopping line, \eqref{equ:VelocityinSameDepth} is indirectly guaranteed by the virtual leading vehicle control feedback.
-Hence, the virtual platoon controller is designed as follows.
+Hence, the virtual platoon controller is designed as follows.}

 Firstly, a union set $ \mathbb{I}_{i} $ is defined to describe the information exchange of CAV $ i $, as follows: